-Following initiation of this review, the Commission sought information and data in the form of a questionnaire from Australian aluminium extrusion producers in order to assess the economic condition of the Australian industry.
-The Commission received a response from Capral on 28 November 2018.
-Capral's response confirms that the market structure in Australia, with respect to aluminium extrusions, has not changed significantly since REV 248.
+Following initiation of this review, the Commission sought information and data in the form of a questionnaire from Australian aluminium extrusion producers in order to assess the economic condition of the Australian industry.89 The Commission received a response from Capral on 28 November 2018.90 As Capral holds a large proportion of the Australian market, the Commission views it appropriate to consider it is representative of the Australian market as a whole.
+Capral's response confirms that the market structure in Australia, with respect to aluminium extrusions, has not changed significantly since REV 148.

 In Capral's questionnaire response to this review, injury indices were presented on a financial year basis from 2013-14 to 2017-18.
-As noted in ADN 2018/11 (for REV 482) and ADN 2018/132 (for REV 490), the review period was set for the 12 months ending June 2018.
+As noted in ADN 2018/111 (for REV 482) and ADN 2018/132 (for REV 490)91, the review period was set for the 12 months ending June 2018.
 The injury analysis period was set to commence on 1 July 2014 which is consistent with the Commission's convention of including the preceding three years to the review period in the injury analysis period.